nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.9.
 Generating a sample workout based on Personal Records: `:gen`

 Generates a sample workout suggestion based on existing personal records of the exercises, according to the difficulty level specified.
-Exercises are indicated either by their index numbers shown in the displayed exercise list or their exercise names.
+Exercises are indicated either by their [index](#8-glossary-of-terminologies) or their exercise names.

 <div markdown="block" class="alert alert-warning">